 Terry is a blood cancer survivor, professional engineer and passionate advocate for a healthcare system that can deliver superior healthcare outcomes consistently.
 He is currently engaged as a patient partner supporting an innovative blood cancer immunotherapy clinical trial program centered at the Ottawa Hospital Research Institute.

 Jill holds degrees in Engineering, Theology and Education.
 Diagnosed with stage 4 lung cancer, she has undergone a variety of treatments, including a clinical trial.
-She has worked with Canadian Clinical Trials Group, the International Lung Cancer Foundation, Canadian Cancer Clinical Trials Group, the Canadian Cancer Society, and the White Ribbon Project.
+She has worked with Canadian Cancer Trials Group, the International Lung Cancer Foundation, Canadian Cancer Clinical Trials Network, the Canadian Cancer Society, and the White Ribbon Project.

 Diana received a stage-3 colon cancer diagnosis, followed by surgical and systemic treatment accompanied with complications and further interventions.
 She is co-chair of the PFAC for the London Regional Cancer Program, and is involved at Lawson Health Research Institute, the LRCP Cancer Executive Committee and the Patient Experience Advisory Committee at London Health Sciences Centre.
 Following a career as a registered dietitian, Diana pursued an MSc in Epidemiology and Biostatistics.

 Emily has a Ph.D. in Biomechanics from the University of Guelph.
 Her use of primary research to make complex health decisions helped save her life when she was faced with a brain cancer diagnosis.
 She now guides other patients through their diagnoses and is passionate about research translation and health equity.

 Sign up here to be contacted about opportunities to get involved.